makelab-kaist/makelab.github.io/_pages/publications.md

 ## 2026

-Heeji Jolie Kim, Anam Ahmad Khan, SeungHui Huh, Andrea Bianchi.
+Heeji Jolie Kim, Anam Ahmad Khan, SeungHui Huh, and Andrea Bianchi.
 2026. **AtoMix: Fostering Structured Visual Ideation for Remote Groups through Atomic Composition and Cross‑Pollination**.
-Aaccepted to the ACM Creativity and Cognition 2026 conference, (_C&C '26_).
+In Proceedings of the 2026 Conference on Creativity and Cognition (_C&C '26_).
+Association for Computing Machinery, New York, NY, USA, 1092–1107. [https://doi.org/10.1145/3803784.3807530](https://doi.org/10.1145/3803784.3807530)

 Punn Lertjaturaphat, Jungwoo Rhee, Jaewon You, and Andrea Bianchi.
 2026. **Wire Your Way: Hardware-Contextualized Guidance and In-situ Tests for Personalized Circuit Prototyping**.
 In Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems (_CHI '26_).
 Association for Computing Machinery, New York, NY, USA, Article 1471, 1–19. [https://doi.org/10.1145/3772318.3791371](https://doi.org/10.1145/3772318.3791371) <span class="award">🏅 Honorable Mention</span>